Close

 $539.69

-Shop passive RF bandpass filter at economical price, with a frequency range from 2.2 GHz to 2.4 GHz, impedance 50 Ohm, SMA female connectors.
+Shop passive RF bandpass filter at economical price, with a frequency range from 2.2 GHz to 2.4 GHz, SMA female connectors.
 It is a crucial component in electronic systems, designed to selectively allow a specific range of radio frequencies to pass while attenuating others.
 This BPF band pass filter is instrumental in audio processing and antenna systems applications.

 SKU: ATO-BPF-24GHZ